plexiti/the-job-announcement/README.md

 ## The Job Announcement: Publish Job Announcement
 ![The Job Announcement Publish job announcement BPMN 2.0 diagram][3]

-# Yes, we've got issues!
+# Yes, we've Got Issues!

 We welcome any feedback.
 You can send as an e-mail at [hello@plexiti.com](mailto:hello@plexiti.com) or use [GitHub's issue management system for this project](https://github.com/plexiti/the-job-announcement-fox/issues).

-# Building the showcase yourself
+# Building the Showcase Yourself

 In order to be able to "play" with the showcase yourself you will need to do the following steps: